jemmy9211/jemmy9211/README.md

 Hello , I am JemmyChen
-I currently study at NCHU CSE
-My school project is about using RL and DL to assist stock trading
 You can visit my personal website to get more information about me .
 [jemmy9211 web!](http://jemmy9211.github.io)